Organize your stay Chad

 There are over 150 local languages, but the two official languages spoken by the majority of Chadians are Arabic (since 1978) and French (since 1960).

-In the cities, the GSM telephone network is of good quality and the Internet is fairly high-speed.
+In the cities, the GSM telephone network is of good quality, and Internet speeds are fairly high.
 As soon as you move away from the big cities, you can quickly find yourself in a white zone, but it's sometimes surprising to discover that the network even reaches some villages at the ends of the earth.

 In Chad, the current used is 220 volts.
 No need for transformers or adapters.
 The cost of electricity is exorbitant.
 It's one of the most expensive in the world.
 Off-grid or during load shedding, electricity is produced by diesel-powered generators.
 The Société Nationale d'Electricité (SNE) carries out load shedding by cutting off power for several hours at a time, depending on the district.
 The frequent power cuts and power surges can damage electrical appliances.
-The rate of access to electricity is one of the lowest in the world, but the government is redoubling its efforts to improve it, and covers part of private electricity bills.
+The rate of access to electricity is one of the lowest in the world, but the government is redoubling its efforts to improve it, and covers part of the electricity bills of private individuals.

 For weights and measures, the French metric system is used.